What Are Machine-Opens?

 Regularly clean your email list: Remove inactive or unengaged subscribers from your list.
 This can help improve your overall engagement rates and decrease the number of machine opens by focusing on those who are genuinely interested in your content.

-Despite these efforts, it's important to note that the prevalence of machine opens can vary depending on the email client, security settings, and individual preferences of subscribers.
+Despite these efforts, it's important to note that the prevalence of machine opens can vary depending on the email clients being used, security settings, and individual preferences of your subscribers.
 It's not possible to completely eliminate machine opens, but by implementing best practices and focusing on engagement, you can improve the accuracy of your email tracking metrics.